 A Proposed Bill Could Legalize Medical Marijuana in Kentucky

-Posted by Marijuana Doctors on 07/06/2017 in Medical Marijuana Legalization
+Posted by Marijuana Doctors on 07/06/2017 in Marijuana News and Updates

 The Kentucky state legislature is considering a medical marijuana program that could start in 2018.
 Legislators in favor of the measure cite other states’ progress on medical marijuana as evidence that it could be a good move.
 With 29 other states already authorizing marijuana for medical use, some legislators in Kentucky want to join the movement, so their state isn’t the last to legalize medical marijuana.